 Unless you request for Graphic Design, your developer will naturally assume that you will be providing images that are ready.
 Please note that Graphic Design is a different pricing category from Web Design.
 Should you have logos, images and other graphics that need enhancing, please make sure you request for it and don’t assume that its the same thing.

 When you view your website, you are using a browser.
 You could be using Internet Explorer, Chrome, Firefox, Safari, etc. to view your website and all these browsers will suffice in viewing your website.
 A browser is essentially a vehicle for your website.
-Check what browser you are using here.

 Please check back as this list will continue to get updated.